surzerker/rwkmulti/README.md

 3. Log into Race War Kingdoms in each Firefox window opened by the script.

 4. Your keystrokes will be broadcast simultaneously to all windows:
-   - Press `CTRL+.` to toggle pause mode.
+   - Click the "Resume/Pause" button to toggle pause mode.
    - Close the application by closing the GUI window.

 ## Configuration

 ### Customizing Ignored Keys

 The script supports selective ignoring of keystrokes for specific characters.
-Edit line 77 (approximately) in `rwkmulti_v5.pyw`:
+Edit line 77 (approximately) in `rwkmulti_v4.pyw`:

 ```python
 self.ignore_keys = {